BIOL548O/BIOL548O.github.io/installation.md

   * This arguably sets you up the best for the future and should "just work" for most people.
 It will certainly get you the latest version of Git of all approaches described here.
 It is the most widely recommended installation method.
   * Here's a list of maintained builds for various combinations of Git and Mac OS version: [`git-osx-installer` on sourceforge](http://sourceforge.net/projects/git-osx-installer/files/?source=navbar).
 If your OS version is not there -- I'm talking to you 10.7 Lion people -- we've had recent success with binaries found here: <https://www.wandisco.com/git/download>.

-After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
-If your Git client guides you through this, seize that opportunity!
-Otherwise follow the links for some assistance.

 ### Git installation: Linux